bradyjoslin/workers-azuread-example/README.md

 ## edge state hydration

-by default, any information stored in Azure AD, such as your user's name, email, or other custom values can be inlined into your website's response by defining `script#edge_state` tag in the `head` section of your static site. workers' [htmlrewriter][htmlrewriter] will inline the provided state into that tag as a JSON string. you can opt into this feature by pasting something similar to the below snippet:
+by default, any information stored in Azure AD, such as your user's name, email, or other custom values can be inlined into your website's response by defining `script#edge_state` tag in the `head` section of your static site. workers' `htmlrewriter` will inline the provided state into that tag as a JSON string. you can opt into this feature by pasting something similar to the below snippet:

 ```html
 <script id="edge_state" type="application/json">